Visualize a multispectral satellite image

 The Layer Properties window contains valuable information about the image.
 To learn more about it, refer to the Raster dataset properties page.

-You have now learned two ways of gathering information about imagery bands: through the Symbology pane and the Layer Properties window.
+You have now learned two ways of gathering information about the number of imagery bands: through the Symbology pane and the Layer Properties window.

 5. Close the Layer Properties window.